frequency-chain/docs/pages/Tokenomics/InitialDistribution.md

 # Initial Token Distribution

-One billion FRQCY Tokens were created at Genesis and allocated as follows:
+One billion FRQCY were created at Genesis and allocated as follows:

 - Frequency Network Foundation
     - Foundation: 2.0%